 D. If battery power is required, youth shall provide battery.
-Operating instructions should be provided.

-E. Full rules and examples available at Extension Office.
-CLASSES:
+Operating instructions should be provided.E.
+Full rules and examples are available at the Extension Office.

-440. AC Electric Projects.
-Electric projects with a 110 or 120 V alternating current (AC) power source, no 240 V exhibits are allowed.

-441. DC Electric Projects.
+- 422. AC Electric Projects.
+Electric projects with a 110 or 120 V alternating current (AC) power source, no 240 V exhibits are allowed. - 423.
+DC Electric Projects.
 Electric projects with a battery or direct current power source.
-All DC electric projects must work with batteries supplied by 4-H'er.

-442. Electronics Projects.
-Electronic projects with a

-battery or direct current power source.
+All DC electric projects must work with batteries supplied by the 4-H'er. - 424.
+Electronics Projects.
+Electronic projects with a battery or direct current power source.
 This class includes kits.
 Include instruction/assembly manual if from a kit or plans if an original project.

-443. Educational Displays and Exhibits.
+425. Educational Displays and Exhibits.
 SMALL ENGINES